 Step #3: Strip Off Any Bad or Old Gloss Paint

 You have to strip the glossy surface for the new coat to adhere properly.
-To do this, take a wire brush and scrub off any particles, such as dirt and dust.
+To do this, use the best paint stripper, take a wire brush, and scrub off any particles, such as dirt and dust.
 Wearing protective gear will prevent you from inhaling debris and toxic chemicals.

 Step #4: Sand the Top Surface